paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-046-government-sponsored-enterprises.md

 **(b) Allocation of annual assessment to enterprises**

-(1) **Amount of payment** — Each enterprise shall pay to the Director a proportion of the annual assessment made pursuant to subsection (a) of this section that bears the same ratio to the total annual assessment that the total assets of each enterprise bears 11 So in original.
+(1) **Amount of payment** — Each enterprise shall pay to the Director a proportion of the annual assessment made pursuant to subsection (a) that bears the same ratio to the total annual assessment that the total assets of each enterprise bears 11 So in original.
 Probably should be “bear”. to the total assets of both enterprises.

 (2) **Separate treatment of Federal home loan bank and enterprise assessments** — Assessments collected from the enterprises shall not exceed the amounts sufficient to provide for the costs and expenses described in subsection (a) relating to the enterprises.
 Assessments collected from the Federal Home Loan Banks shall not exceed the amounts sufficient to provide for the costs and expenses described in subsection (a) relating to the Federal Home Loan Banks.